Substance Use and Driving Among Rural Young Adults

 Alcohol and rural Montana are a deadly mix.
 The state’s high rates of drinking, binge drinking, driving after drinking, and alcohol-related car accidents rank consistently among the nation’s worst.
 Studies show that young adults binge-drink more frequently than older adults and drive more after drinking—problems that could be exacerbated in a rural setting, where youth may feel there’s little else to do.

-Substance Use and Driving Among Rural Young Adults seeks to better understand the reasons for alcohol use and driving after drinking among young adults (aged 18-25) in Montana.
-This unique project examines how young people think about drinking and driving; how they decide to drink and drive; why they are motivated to drink and drive; and how the rural setting plays into these dangerous decisions—research questions that are understudied, particularly in Montana.
+As a multi-year pilot study, Substance Use and Driving Among Rural Young Adults sought to better understand the reasons for alcohol use and driving after drinking among young adults (aged 18-25) in Montana.
+This unique project examined how young people think about drinking and driving; how they decide to drink and drive; why they are motivated to drink and drive; and how the rural setting plays into these dangerous decisions—research questions that are understudied, particularly in Montana.

 Related Publications and Presentations (Selected)